Mowag Duro: Civil use

 These vehicles are in use in different fire units in Switzerland, such as the fire departments of Bern, Frick, Baar.

 In the 1990s, consideration was given to introducing the Duro to the fire service of the former GDR as a substitute for the Robur LO.
 Robur and Duro have similar exterior dimensions, therefore existing fire houses required no structural alterations for new vehicles.
 The conversion failed due to the purchase price of Duro, which exceeded the financial strength of the fire departments.

 The 4x4 Duro was also offered as a commercial vehicle for communities and municipalities as dump trucks or with solid aluminum construction as service vehicles, but there were no significant sales.
 Also in the configuration as a civilian ambulance, there were no successes.

 A small number of vehicles are provided as expedition vehicles, privately owned.
-Converted from civilian companies or individuals as offroad campers, coach expedition and expedition vehicle based on 4x4 and 6x6 Duros.
+Converted from civilian companies or individuals as offroad campers, coach expedition and expedition vehicle based on 4x4 and 6x6 Duro.

+The Singapore Civil Defence Force uses LFAVs, based on the chassis of the Duro, dubbed the Red Rhino.
+The Johannesburg fire department has also purchased Duro's as firefighting vehicles.